Woodstock, Virginia: History

-The town was established by charter in March 1761 as a part of what was then Frederick County.
+The Town of Woodstock was established by charter in March 1761 as a part of what was then Frederick County.
 It was originally formed from a land grant from Lord Fairfax, and founded as Muellerstadt (Miller Town) in 1752 by founder Jacob Muller (or "Mueller").
 The town's charter was sponsored by George Washington in Virginia's House of Burgesses.
-Woodstock has been the County Seat of Shenandoah County, since Shenandoah County's formation in 1772.
+Woodstock has been the County Seat of Shenandoah County since Shenandoah County's formation in 1772.

 Colonial era

-The Shenandoah Valley region around Woodstock was settled by Pennsylvania Germans who migrated south down the natural route of the Shenandoah Valley in the mid 1700s.
-The majority of these German settlers tended small farms that grew crops other than tobacco, were not slaveholders and had Protestant faiths different from the established Anglican church in Virginia.
-They thus had different culture and beliefs than the English society that was prevalent on the eastern side of the mountains.
+The Shenandoah Valley region surrounding Woodstock was settled by Pennsylvania Germans who migrated south down the natural route of the Shenandoah Valley in the mid-18th century.
+The majority of these German settlers tended small farms that grew crops other than tobacco, were not slaveholders, and had Protestant faiths different from the established Anglican Church in Virginia, which differed from the English society that was prevalent on the eastern side of the Blue Ridge Mountains.